Bi-colour Angelfish - Medium

 Suitable Tank Buddies

 Keeping the Bicolour with other dwarf Angelfish should only be in a tank over 100 gallons, up to 150 gallons.
-It’s best to ensure that the other dwarf Angelfish are of different colour, size (larger not smaller) and shape.
+It’s best to ensure that the other dwarf Angelfish are of different color, size (larger, not smaller), and shape.

 Large semi-aggressive and aggressive species such as Damselfish, large Wrasses, Tangs.
 If it will not fit into the mouths of Lionfish and Groupers, then these are all good choices for a drama-free tank.